 - Breastfeeding: Emtricitabine and tenofovir have been detected in human milk.
 Because of both the potential for HIV transmission and the potential for serious adverse reactions in nursing infants, mothers should be instructed not to breastfeed.

-Please click here to view full Prescribing Information, including BOXED WARNING
+Please click here to view full Prescribing Information for STRIBILD, including BOXED WARNING